Lightning-Universe/lightning-Covid19/README.md

 **From conda**

-To install all the needed dependencies, or update the conda environment:
+To install all the needed dependencies, or update the conda environment: `./setup_dev_env.sh`

-`./setup_dev_env.sh`

-Then to activate the conda environment:
+Then to activate the conda environment: `source path.bash.inc`

-`source path.bash.inc`

-3. Run your experiments -> See section [Experiments](#experiments).
+3. You are good to go to run your experiments -> See section [Experiments](#experiments).

 ## Experiments
 See the [Experiments on Wiki.](https://github.com/PyTorchLightning/lightning-Covid19/wiki/Experiments)